metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 ## Mon Nov  7 09:09:05 GMT 2016
 - having second thoughts about sts journal submission.
 Might be better fit with jcultecon, but keep the methodology discussion more in the background as a piece for a methods journal.
+- started editing paper version with a view to JCE.
+Will need to edit about 33 pages, so 12/day ...
+- actually read the reports, which was hard, but probably worthwhile.
+Maybe the sss paper was just too confusing and perhaps not saying much about the numbers ...
+But ref 4 didn't think that, and that is the most engaged review.
+- TODO: write much more simply about what happens on gh or at least, say why it is not possible to do that.
+- TODO: write about data challenges as pre-competitive competitions that valorise the numbers and the data.
+- TODO: decide what to do about Badiou -- does it help or not ...
+I like the idea of fragments of a multiplicity; and the idea might be that capital numbers always fragment multiples.
+- could have a go at re-writing the abstract, see if that helps me decide what to do about the numbers ...
+DONE in abstract.md
+- TODO: put small section about how capital numbers figure in social media more generally and suggest why github is an interesting case (people + things; recursive).